Nonvanishing of products in $v_2$-periodic families at the prime $3$: Nonvanishing results in the stable stems

 \begin{itemize} \item The nonvanishing of (\ref{alternativeproductstmf}) is closely related to the first and third parts of Theorem A and the first part of Corollary B of \cite{shimbetaoneactionatthree}.
 In the first part of Corollary B, Shimomura proves that $\prod \be_{1+9s_a}$ is nonzero for at most $5$-fold products.
 We can only prove this nonvanishing for $4$-fold products, but we do allow $\be_{1+9s_a}$ to be replaced by $\be_{6+9t_b/3}$.
-The element $\be_{6/3}$ does occur in the third part of Theorem A in ibid, however, it seems the lack of a $v_2^9$-self map on $\Sph/(3,v_1^3)$ (which appears in \cite{tmfthree}) at the time of writing prohibited Shimomura from extending this to the family $\be_{6+9t/3}$. \item Similarly, the nonvanishing of (\ref{alternativeproductstmf}) is closely related to the second parts of Theorem A and Corollary B of \cite{shimbetaoneactionatthree}.
-Again, in the second part of Corollary B,\footnote{There seems to be a typo in the second part of Corollary B. We believe the correct statement is ``$(\prod_{i=0}^k \be_{9t_i+1})\be_{9t+2}\neq0$ if and only if $k<3$'' as more appropriately matches Theorem A in ibid.} Shimomura shows that $(\prod \be_{1+s_i})\be_{2+9t}\neq 0$ for at most $2$-fold products.
+The element $\be_{6/3}$ does occur in the third part of Theorem A in ibid., however, it seems the lack of a $v_2^9$-self map on $\Sph/(3,v_1^3)$ (which appears in \cite{tmfthree}) at the time of writing prohibited Shimomura from extending this to the family $\be_{6+9t/3}$. \item Similarly, the nonvanishing of (\ref{alternativeproductstmf}) is closely related to the second parts of Theorem A and Corollary B of \cite{shimbetaoneactionatthree}.
+Again, in the second part of Corollary B,\footnote{There seems to be a typo in the second part of Corollary B. We believe the correct statement is ``$(\prod_{i=0}^k \be_{9t_i+1})\be_{9t+2}\neq0$ if and only if $k<3$'' as more appropriately matches Theorem A in ibid.} Shimomura shows that $(\prod \be_{1+9s_i})\be_{2+9t}\neq 0$ for at most $2$-fold products.
 We can only handle the product $\be_{1+9s}\be_{2+9t}$, but we can also include the products $\be_{6+9s/3}\be_{2+9t}$, as well as show that these products further support $\al_1$-multiplication. \item The nonvanishing results in \Cref{sillyaprime,moorespectrumnonvansihing} strictly generalise Theorems C and C' from \cite{aritashimomuromodthreemoore}.
 Indeed, in ibid, Arita--Shimomura show that $\be_s'\be_t$ is nonzero for $s\equiv 1$ modulo $9$ and $t\equiv 1,2,5$ modulo $9$, or $s\equiv 2,5$ modulo $9$ and $t\equiv 1$ modulo $9$, and that for $s\equiv 1,2,5$ modulo $9$ the element $\be_s' \be_{6/3}$ is also nonzero.
 Our results above strictly generalise that.
 Moreover, we also recover a sliver of \cite[Th.A']{aritashimomuromodthreemoore}.\footnote{The conclusion of \Cref{sillyaprime} is comparable to Theorem A in \cite{aritashimomuromodthreemoore}.
 In ibid, Arita--Shimomura show that $\al_s \be_t'$ does not vanish for all $3\nmid st$.
 We think this is a typo.
 Indeed, there is no proof of Theorem A as it follows from their Theorem 3.3, which contains the extra conditions that $3\nmid t+1$ or $9| t+1$.
-These conditions do not hold for $t\equiv 5$ modulo $9$, for example, which makes sense, as we know that $\al_1\be_5'=0$ for our choice of $v_2^5$ from \Cref{betaambiguity}.} \end{itemize} \end{remark}
+These conditions do not hold for $t\equiv 5$ modulo $9$, which makes sense, as a simple diagram chase shows that one can choose $\beta_5'$ such that $\al_1\be_5'=0$.} \end{itemize} \end{remark}